javinizer/Javinizer/README.md

 # Run a command to sort your JAV files using default settings
 > Javinizer -Path "C:\JAV\Unsorted" -DestinationPath "C:\JAV\Sorted"

-# Run a command to sort your JAV files while searching folders recursively
+# Run a command to sort your JAV files while searching folders recursively (within the folders)
 > Javinizer -Path "C:\JAV\Unsorted" -DestinationPath "C:\JAV\Sorted" -Recurse

 # Run a command to sort a JAV file using direct URLs